NieneB/InternshipReport/index.md

 For the total answer overview see <a class="xref" href="#answers-on-the-questionnaire"> appendix 10</a> and the extra remarks made in <a class="xref" href="#">appendix 11.</a>

 # Discussion
-The short time span of the project resulted in a product that is not finished completely, only a rough prototype was produced. the conducting researcher did all steps of the process herself, resulting in time shortage and a lack of specific technical skills and knowledge.
-The iterative process of a good design oriented research,had to be followed several times in order to come to a user centred design wit a technical working good application.
+The short time span (4 months) to conduct the research, resulted in a product that is not finished completely.
+Only a rough prototype was produced.
+Because the conducting researcher did all steps of the process herself, this resulted in time shortage and a lack of specific technical skills and knowledge.
+The iterative process of a good design oriented research,had to be followed several times in order to come to a user centred design wit a technical working application.
+Recommended would be to outsource certain parts of the development of an application to professionals with specific aimed skills.
 Overall, the first results were promising and the main idea came forth from the results.

 Per sub-objective the discussion will be given.

 ## Discussion Sub-objective 1.
 The design requirements
 Not much time was invested in specifying the design objectives and requirements.

-The theoretical framework did bring in some nice techniques that are found back in the application.
-Like the brushing and linking techniques.
-However when it comes to colour, patterns, symbol or size selection it was more done in a subjective manner then looking at the theory.
-It is hard to follow a strict theoretical framework and every visualization and story to be told is an individual case. and so, needs to be designed and created individual.

-Geo-visualization is so broad and there are so many ways in which a dataset can be described that it is not possible to set up a framework in steps to follow.
-For the field-names there are probably a variety of forms to present them.
-From simply displaying the names on a map, to animated dynamic maps.
+No research was conducted into the target group.

 ## Discussion on the data
 The data was provided by the RCE, because this all came in a unknown file structure with no meta-data behind the various datasets, the background and quality of the data taken into consideration for this research.
 Also the categorization of the names, without a category assigned yet, was done in a harsh and crude way.
 A simple sting comparison was done, which also resulted in wrong assigning of categories.
 For example short words like *val* and *gat* could also appear in names which didn't refer to this particular relief structure.
 Also the order of the script which starts at the beginning of the table and runs on the order of categories through the possible categories, resulting in more use of names in the category of altitude and forests, then the last category wind direction and miscellaneous.
 The order of the table and so the order of running the script can be seen in<a class="xref" href="#categories-field-names-form-rce"> appendix 4 </a> .
 Overall no human cognition came to pass for the process, which makes the classification crude.
 But the focus was more on the technical development of the application then the correctness of the background information.